shopware/admin-api-reference/docs/guides/Quick Start/02-product-management.md

       "type": "string"
       },
       "linked": {
-      "description": "Checks if net price needs to be calculated based on tax and gross price of a product", "type": "boolean"
+      "description": "If set to true, net price is automatically calculated based on gross price and stored tax rate", "type": "boolean"
       }
   }